-Figure 1: The scenario of the spoofed call using the VoIP
+Figure 4.1-1: Scenario of the spoofed call using the VoIP

 When a call is made, the VoIP client will attach its caller ID to the destination as a part of the data packet.
 It is easy for an attacker to make a few changes in your VoIP packet and modify the caller ID, e.g. in the SIP protocol, the "caller ID" is specified in the "FROM field" which is the header line in requests such as INVITES.